bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 Trims the leading and trailing spaces off of the specified string.

+# &lt;string&gt; as uinteger : uinteger

+Converts the provided string into the corresponding unsigned integer value.
+If the string contains anything but a number, the conversion will fail.
+Use `numeric value` for more liberal parsing rules.

 # &lt;string&gt; as universal time : time

 Returns a universal time object from a properly formatted string.